KingsOnline/adapt-brightcove/README.md

 *   Unlike the Media component, if you have multiple instances of this component on a page.
 Playing one won't pause another already in play.
 *   This plugin supports v6+ of the Brightcove player.

+## End of support notice

+King's Online will no longer be using Brightcove after January 2018.
+As such further development and support of this plugin will be terminated.
+If you are interested in taking over support for this component please contact the maintainer.

 ---

 Version number: 1.5.0